PaddlePaddle/Parakeet/docs/source/advanced.rst

 Advanced Usage
 ======================

-This sections covers how to extend parakeet by implementing you own models and experiments.
+This sections covers how to extend parakeet by implementing your own models and experiments.
 Guidelines on implementation are also elaborated.

 Model